Vonny Cornellya

 Vonny Cornellya Permatasari known as Vonny Cornelia (born in Bogor, West Java 14 August 1979) is an Indonesian actress.
 Vonny once known as a member of the vocal group Bening.

 Karier

 Early career

 Vonny began her career as a model when she was selected as a cover girl for Mode magazine in 1992.

 Bening

 In 1997, together with three fellow models, Dewi Murniaty, Ditasiani Oktovie and Vera Soedibyo, Vonny joined the vocal group Bening.
 Under the guidance of Yovie Widianto, Is Dody, and Carlo Saba of Jasmine Trias, Bening released their first album in 1997 titled "No Love".

 Soap operas

-Vonny has appeared in multiple soap operas, including Let the People Speak, Kemuning, Lady Luck, Appoints One Star, Ali & Sevira, The Lovers, The Ring Two Love, and Time Keep Walking.
-She also featured in the film "Between Me, Piano, and a Poem" (2005).
+Vonny has appeared in multiple soap operas, including Let One Speak, Kemuning, Lady Luck, Appoint One Star, Ali & Sevira, The Lovers, One Ring Two Loves, and Time Keeps On Going.
+She also featured in the film "Between Me, Piano, and Your Poem" (2005).